Analysis | Why People in Yellow Vests Are Blocking French Roads

-Men and woman known for the yellow vests they wear have protested across France since mid-November, sporadically blocking roads, fuel depots and warehouses, and presenting President Emmanuel Macron with perhaps his biggest domestic challenge yet.
-The disruptions led to double-digit declines in sales at large retailers over weekends in November and were partially responsible for sending consumer confidence in November to its lowest in three-and-a-half years.
-Scenes of burning vehicles and tear gas on the Champs Elysees were seen around the world, causing Finance Minister Bruno Le Maire to publicly bemoan the damage to the country’s reputation.
+Men and woman known for the yellow vests they wear have protested across France since mid-November, sporadically blocking roads, fuel depots and warehouses, with some protests degenerating into violence.
+The disruptions led to double-digit declines in sales at large retailers over weekends in November and were partially responsible for sending consumer confidence to its lowest in three-and-a-half years.
+Scenes of burning vehicles and tear gas throughout central Paris prompted Finance Minister Bruno Le Maire to bemoan the damage to the country’s reputation.
+President Emmanuel Macron, facing perhaps his biggest domestic challenge yet, backed down.

 1. Who are these ‘Yellow Vests’?

-They are protesters unhappy with a hike in gasoline and diesel taxes imposed by Macron’s government to curb carbon emissions, their yellow vests (“gilets jaunes”) a nod to the plight of motorists.
-(Drivers in France are required to carry at least one such safety vest in their cars.)
-What began as an online petition has become a grassroots movement with no real leadership, organized through social media and divided into local chapters carrying out local actions.
-At one point during the Nov.
+They are protesters unhappy with a hike in gasoline and diesel taxes ordered up by Macron’s government to curb carbon emissions -- an order Macron has now suspended.
+The yellow vests (“gilets jaunes”) are a nod to the plight of motorists, as drivers in France are required to carry at least one such safety vest in their cars.
+What began as an online petition grew into a grassroots movement organized through social media and divided into local chapters carrying out local actions.
+At one point during a Nov.
 17 “Day of Action,” police counted about 2,000 separate blockades thrown up around the country.
+The movement has a more violent fringe, leading to clashes with police, vandalism, and even death threats to members of the movement who tried to negotiate with the government.
 Though political parties have eagerly tried to associate themselves with the movement, it claims to be completely non-political.

 2. What’s the issue with gas taxes?

-Macron’s government raised the hydrocarbon tax by 7.6 cents per liter on diesel and 3.9 cents on gasoline at the start of 2018; a second increase coming at the start of 2019 will add another 6.5 cents per liter of diesel and 2.9 cents per liter of gasoline.
-The government argues that most of the price increases felt by consumers in 2018 came from the rising market price of oil, over which it has no control, rather than the higher taxes.
+Macron’s government raised the hydrocarbon tax by 7.6 cents per liter on diesel and 3.9 cents on gasoline at the start of 2018; a second increase planned for the start of 2019 was to add another 6.5 cents per liter of diesel and 2.9 cents per liter of gasoline.
+The Jan.
+1 hikes have now been put off for at least six months.
 Though the initial online petition and protests were about taxes, the movement represents a broader anger about purchasing power.

 3. Why the worry about purchasing power?

 For many in France’s small towns and rural areas, who rely on cars and have seen public services dwindle, rising fuel prices are the final straw.
-Many of the local protest groups have called for higher pensions, cuts to politicians’ salaries and the restoration of a wealth tax that Macron ended last year.
+Local protest groups have called for higher pensions, cuts to politicians’ salaries and the restoration of a wealth tax that Macron ended last year.
 Some have gone so far as to call for the National Assembly to be dissolved and replaced by a “People’s Assembly.”

 4. Why are these protests rattling France?